Classic Biscuits & Sausage Gravy

 • pinch of red pepper flakes, optional

-Add sausage to a medium sized saucepan.
+Add sausage to a cold medium-sized saucepan.
 Slowly heat over medium-high heat while breaking up the sausage into small pieces.
 If sausage is very lean, a little oil or butter may be needed.
 Cook until sausage is no longer pink and lightly browned.
 Don’t drain the sausage.

 Sprinkle flour over sausage and continue to cook for a minute or two, stirring, until the flour is all incorporated and has lost its raw taste.
-Gradually add milk, a little at a time, whisking or stirring.
+Gradually add milk, a little at a time, whisking or stirring until all is added.
 Cook, stirring often until the gravy has thickened enough to coat the back of a spoon and doesn’t fill in when a finger is run through it.
 Add salt and pepper to taste, being very generous with the pepper.
 Add a pinch of red pepper flakes, if desired.

 Serve gravy over biscuits.